 Studies have shown that in women who’ve had either the COVID-19 infection or received the COVID-19 vaccine, there’s no change to ovarian function (ovulation and hormone production) or ovarian reserve (how many eggs you have).
 Hypothetically, a change in your bleeding pattern may make it harder to conceive in that particular cycle.
 However, the majority of people are not experiencing abnormal bleeding after the COVID-19 vaccine.
 We also have consistently good data showing that a COVID-19 infection during pregnancy can cause severe maternal and neonatal complications.
 So getting vaccinated before — or when — you’re pregnant is important.
 All professional societies who care for pregnant people or those trying to conceive recommend vaccination.
 The CDC now recommends vaccination after a large study (over 35,000 people) showed no increase in adverse events during pregnancy.
 (You can read more about what experts say about pregnancy and the vaccine.)

 Stress may play a role.
 Typically the body's response to a stressful situation is to shut off the brain's production of the hormones that allow you to ovulate (FSH and LH).
 This is called hypothalamic amenorrhea.
 When this happens, we see absence of periods for a prolonged period of time.
-This may explain why there are some reports of amenorrhea after a severe COVID-19 infection, but it’s unlikely after the COVID-19 vaccine because any reaction is very temporary and short-lived.
+This may explain why there are some reports of amenorrhea after a severe COVID-19 infection, and it’s unlikely after the COVID-19 vaccine because any reaction is very temporary and short-lived.

-Skimm'd by Carly Mallenbaum and Becky Murray
+Skimm'd by Carly Mallenbaum, Becky Murray, and Anthony Rivas

 Sign up for the Daily Skimm email newsletter.

 Delivered to your inbox every morning and prepares you for your day in minutes.